Exponential Runge-Kutta Parareal for Non-Diffusive Equations: Linear stability and convergence analysis

 \section{Linear stability and convergence analysis}

 In this section we study the linear stability and convergence properties of exponential Parareal and provide a mathematical foundation for understanding the numerical experiments from \cref{sec:motivating-nls-experiment}.
+For classical Parareal methods, there are many existing works studying stability and convergence \cite{Bal2005,StaffRonquist2005,GanderVandewalle2007_SISC,Ruprecht2018} including several that develop rigorous mathematical convergence bounds for diffusive problems \cite{Gander2008,Southworth2019,Southworth2021TightTwoLevel}.
 Our analysis is based on the partitioned Dahlquist equation

-and follows closely with our previous works \cite{buvoli2020imex,buvoli2022stability} that respectively studied implicit-explicit Parareal and repartitioned exponential integrators.
-We note that for classical Parareal methods, there are many existing works studying stability and convergence \cite{Bal2005,StaffRonquist2005,GanderVandewalle2007_SISC,Ruprecht2018} including several that develop rigorous mathematical convergence bounds for diffusive problems \cite{Gander2008,Southworth2019,Southworth2021TightTwoLevel}.
+and follows closely with our previous works \cite{buvoli2021imexparareal,buvoli2022stability} that respectively studied implicit-explicit Parareal and repartitioned exponential integrators.
+It is important to note that this equation is a considerable simplification of the nonlinear semilinear equation \cref{eq:semilinear-ode} and represents a scenario for which the linear and nonlinear term can be simultaneously diagonalized.
+Nevertheless, we will see that linear analysis accurately predicts the phenomena observed in \cref{sec:motivating-nls-experiment}, along with the higher dimensional problems in \cref{sec:higher-dimensional-numerical-experiments}.
+However, for general nonlinear systems there is no guarantee that the partitioned Dahlquist will always be an accurate model.